 - For the DCH (Diploma of Child Health) only examinations - applications are welcome from non-consultant grade and non-principal grade GPs with a background in another specialty or paediatricians whose experience and knowledge makes them suitable to examine for the DCH.
 All applicants must hold membership status with a Royal Medical College before submitting their applications - DCH Examiner Elect Application Form (PDF, 50KB, 4 pages)

 Generic examiners (MRCPCH and DCH) must be Fellows of the RCPCH before they can examine independently.
-If you have held a substantive consultant post for more than two years, are interested in becoming an RCPCH examiner and are not yet a Fellow of the College your application for Fellowship must be submitted and approved before you can examine independently.
+Applicants must have held a substantive consultant post for more than two years.
+If you are interested in becoming an RCPCH examiner and are not yet a Fellow of the College your application for Fellowship must be submitted and approved before you can examine independently.

-The Examinations Team recommend that you submit your Fellowship application as soon as you have attended your initial examiner training session and before you observe and live mark with your mentor at your first exam.
+The Examinations Team recommend that you submit your Fellowship application as soon as possible and certainly soon after you have attended your initial examiner training session / before you observe and live mark with your mentor at your first exam.
 Your official appointment as an examiner will only be processed once your Fellowship application is approved.

-Applicants must also be in substantive consultant posts before applying.
+Applicants must have held substantive consultant posts for two or more years before applying.
 Applications from individuals in locum posts will not be considered.

-All applicants should have attended / contributed to at least one RCPCH Question Writing meeting before applying.
+We particularly welcome applications from individuals who have contributed to at least one RCPCH Question Writing meeting .

 Training and appointment